 All new structures need a permit.
-No zoning permit is required ONLY if the structure to be built is under 100 square feet AND under 7 feet tall AND meets the setback requirements of 50 feet.
-Interior renovation does not need a permit.
+No zoning permit fee is required for accessory structures (sheds) to be built under 200 square feet and under 16 feet tall, which also meet the setback requirements of 50 feet.
+A completed zoning permit is necessary before construction.
+Interior renovation does not require a permit.

-You may download a Zoning Permit (which includes detailed directions) and refer to the Marlboro Zoning Regulations for details.
+You may download a Zoning Permit (which includes detailed directions) and refer to the Zoning Regulations – Town of Marlboro, Vermont – March 6, 2018 for details.
 Call the Town Office (254-2181) or the Zoning Administrator (257-4227) with questions, and kindly ask, don’t assume.
 Please understand that the process requires a little effort on your part, but is hugely helpful to both you and the town in the long term.

 On the day you plan to burn, and before kindling a fire, voice communication is required (no phone messages) with the Fire Warden Allan McLane (579-7987), Fire Chief David Elliott (464-8626 or 257-0252 at Town Garage), or Deputy Fire Warden Pieter van Loon (254-3872).
 Generally, no permit is needed when there is snow cover, but calling first is always recommended, so that a smoke investigation is not needed should another party call it in.